CBR-TATA Longitudinal Study of Aging (CBR-TLSA)

-The TATA Longitudinal Study of Aging (TLSA) is a long-term, ongoing aging cohort study of residents of the city of Bangalore, India.
-The study began in 2015 with the aim of recruiting 1000 elderly subjects from Bangalore and follow them up periodically for several years.
-TLSA is funded by TATA trusts, a philanthropic organization and conducted by Center for Brain Research (CBR).
-Participants are recruited from the community for comprehensive evaluation of the risk and protective factors associated with cognitive changes due to normal ageing, Alzheimer’s disease and other related disorders.
-The study cohort (n=1,000) comprising of cognitively healthy individuals without dementia in the age group of 45 years and above will undergo detailed assessments comprising of clinical, neurocognitive, lifestyle, anthropometric, biochemical, genetic and multi-modal neuroimaging measures at baseline and periodic follow up.
+CBR-TLSA is a long-term, ongoing aging cohort study on residents of the city of Bangalore, India.
+Funded by TATA trusts, a philanthropic organisation, the study began in 2015 with the aim of recruiting 1000 elderly subjects from Bangalore and following them up periodically for many years.
+Participants are recruited from the community for comprehensive evaluation of the risk and protective factors associated with cognitive changes due to normal ageing, Alzheimer’s disease, and other related disorders.
+The study cohort (n=1,000) comprising of cognitively healthy individuals without dementia in the age group of 45 years and above undergo detailed assessments comprising of clinical, neurocognitive, lifestyle, anthropometric, biochemical, genetic and multi-modal neuroimaging measures at baseline and periodic follow up.

 Ageing is an inevitable part of life.
 Older adults undergo normal, healthy ageing.
 Healthy ageing implies maintenance of the best possible level of mental, social and physical well-being.
 However, some older adults can experience memory problems as they age.
 If these memory problems begin to significantly affect their activities of daily living, they might need external help and support.
 Alzheimer’s disease (AD) is an age-related brain disease characterized by decline in cognitive functions such as memory, language etc. and a decline in overall quality of life of affected persons as well as caregivers.